 In the late summer and fall of this year, the southern and eastern regions of the U.S. experienced three major weather catastrophes; the Louisiana flooding, Hurricane Matthew, and Hurricane Hermine.
 Each of these catastrophes resulted in significant flooding that caused billions of dollars in property damage, displaced thousands, and even cost some their lives.
 The federal government has declared a state of emergency in several states including Louisiana and Virginia in response to the effects from these storms.
 These catastrophes left millions standing in flooded homes, worried and unsure of what to do next.

 Many rescue and aid agencies as well as disaster restoration experts traveled to the most heavily affected areas to help with the recovery.
-ServiceMaster 24 Hour of Tampa, FL is one of the many ServiceMaster franchises that helped with the flood damage cleanup as a ServiceMaster Recovery Management (SRM) Center.
+ServiceMaster 24 Hour is one of the many ServiceMaster franchises that helped with the flood damage cleanup as a ServiceMaster Recovery Management (SRM) Center.
 SRM centers are located throughout the U.S. and they are ready to dispatch technicians and equipment anywhere in the country to help in major catastrophes.
 The technicians of ServiceMaster 24 Hour participated in the recovery efforts in Louisiana as well as areas affected by Hurricane Hermine and Hurricane Matthew with flood damage restoration.

 The Damage Done